joseOlivares/jlchat/README.md

 Hello everyone!

 This is my  NodeJS Chat example.
-I'm using NodeJS, SocketIO, MySQL and UIkit 3.
+I'm using NodeJS, SocketIO, MySQL and UIkit 3 framework.

 You can test this example on:
                                   http://chat2016.herokuapp.com